genelet/schema/JSON_SCHEMA.md

 **Arguments:**

 *   `className` (string): The name assigned to the root object (SingleStruct).
-Even if the JSON Schema defines a `type` name, this argument takes precedence for the root.
+Even if the JSON Schema defines a `className` field, this argument takes precedence for the root.
 *   `jsonSchemaStr` (string): The standard JSON Schema (Draft-7) string to parse.

 **Conversion Rules:**